 Mandip joined The King’s Fund in 2013 and is a Consultant in the Leadership and Organisational Development team.
 Mandip consults to a number of our open programmes including our flagship Top manager and Athena programmes, as well as commissioned programmes aimed at senior clinical leaders in health care.
 In her work Mandip draws on system psychodynamic principles to support and develop teams, organisations and systems.

-Mandip joined the Fund in 2013 and for the last 18 months has been seconded to Birmingham Women’s and Children’s Hospital NHS FT as an Organisational Development Consultant.
-This involved supporting both the establishment of the new 0-25 mental health service Forward Thinking Birmingham and maternity transformation across the Birmingham and Solihull STP working towards a single maternity service.
-The secondment provided opportunities to put engagement principles into practice as part of ‘real time’ service transformation.
-It also involved supporting leadership and team integration, developing ways of working differently to deliver the vision of mental health reform and working in partnership across the NHS, private and 3rd sectors.
+Between 2016 and 2017 Mandip was seconded to Birmingham Women’s and Children’s Hospital NHS Foundation Trust as an organisational development consultant.
+This involved supporting both the establishment of the new 0–25 mental health service Forward Thinking Birmingham and maternity transformation across the Birmingham and Solihull sustainability and transformation partnership working towards a single maternity service.

 Mandip studied law at Lancaster University, has trained as a facilitator with the Chartered Institute of Personnel and Development and has a certificate in counselling and psychotherapy skills from Westminster Pastoral Foundation.
-She is also trained in numerous psychometric tools used to support development as well as being a trained action learning set facilitator.
-She is currently completing the ILM Level 7 Certificate in Executive Coaching and Mentoring.
+She is also trained in numerous psychometric tools used to support development as well as being a trained action learning set facilitator and an executive coach.